Greg Parker: Publications

 Parker published over 120 refereed journal and conference papers, a textbook on Solid-State Physics, Introductory Semiconductor Device Physics, a "how to" book on astrophotography Making Beautiful Deep-Sky Images and a large format book of deep-sky images taken from the New Forest Observatory, called Star Vistas.

 Recognition

-Parker is a Chartered Engineer, a Chartered Physicist, and a Fellow of the Institute of Physics.
+Parker was a Chartered Engineer, a Chartered Physicist, and a Fellow of the Institute of Physics.